Yaburgurt Memorial Public Art Project

 Public artwork commemorating the life and times of Aboriginal leader Yaburgurt will soon be realised thanks to a significant grant from the State Government’s Royalties for Regions program.

-The City of Mandurah in partnership with the Yaburgurt Reference Group is delighted to invite you to the Yaburgurt Public Artwork launch.
+The City of Mandurah in partnership with the Yaburgurt Reference Group launched the Yaburgurt Public Artwork on 30th April 2017.

 Overlooking the water from Mandjar Square, the artwork commemorates the life of significant Aboriginal leader, Yaburgurt.
 The artwork is a culmination of three years’ community collaboration.

-The vision is to create a public artwork that will bring to life and commemorate the character and essence of Yaburgurt and his people representing themes of tolerance, understanding and reconciliation; connecting residents and visitors to Mandurah’s diverse history and heritage demonstrating the unique characteristics of the area.
+The vision was to create a public artwork that will bring to life and commemorate the character and essence of Yaburgurt and his people, representing themes of tolerance, understanding and reconciliation; connecting residents and visitors to Mandurah’s diverse history and heritage and demonstrating the unique characteristics of the area.

 Peter has an Associate Degree in Contemporary Aboriginal Art and Batchelor of Fine/Visual Arts with an extensive public art background.
 He also teaches Noongar lanugage, telling tradition stories and producing and co-producing artworks with students and other artists, with the aim of breaking down the cultural barriers and creating better understanding and tolerance of the diversities between Aboriginal and non-Aboriginal communities.